mahmoudEwiis/Bai3a/README.md

 # Bai3a
 A simple Website made using Angular ⚡

-This site is for selling shoes with animation Routing and users can switch between multi-languages
+This site is for selling shoes with animation Routing and users can switch between multi-languages<br/>
+Used Language is saved even if the user reloads the page

 Deployed it using Netlify [here](https://bai3a.netlify.app/).